Multiple GitHub integrations available for Percy Enterprise

 - read and write access to commit statuses

-You can also manage an individual project's linked repository.
-Head to your Project Settings and scroll to the "Link a repository" section.
+If you prefer, you can also manage linked repositories individually for each project.
+Head to your Project Settings and scroll down to the "Link a repository" section.

-Your repositories will automatically populate in the drop-down when you "Select a repository."
-Once you've added the app and linked projects with repositories, Percy will automatically update the pull request summary if there are visual differences waiting for review.
+Once you've installed your GitHub integration and linked projects with repositories, subsequent Percy builds will show metadata from GitHub, and Percy will automatically update the pull request summary if there are visual differences waiting for review.

 Note: By default, Percy approvals aren’t required before merging, but you can enable this feature once you’re ready for it.